Plug-In Car Grant: A Complete Guide

 - The plug-in car grant applies at the time of purchase and is usually given as a discount off the purchase price of a vehicle.

 - No formal date has yet been given for the end of the plug-in car grant in its current form.

 As well as electric cars, there are plug-in vehicle grants available for other vehicle categories including electric vans, motorcycles and mopeds.

 Tip: The plug-in car grant has got gradually less generous over the years.
 This means if you are looking to take advantage of preferential grants and tax advantages, it’s best to get an electric car sooner rather than later.

-What does the plug-in car grant offer electric car drivers?
+What does the plug-in car grant offer drivers?

-The plug-in car grant reduces the cost of new eligible electric vehicles by up to £3,500.
+The plug-in car grant reduces the cost of new eligible electric vehicles.
+The amount of the grant varies by vehicle type:

-How do I qualify for the plug-in car grant?
+How do I qualify for the plug-in grant?

 To qualify for the plug-in car grant, you must be purchasing a brand new electric vehicle that depending on its category meets the following requirements: